rsarai/lsm_tree/README.md

 ## Components
 - memtable -> AVL tree and stores key-values pairs sorted by key (called buffer or L0)
 - segments -> very large file stored in disk comprises of many immutable log segments accompanied by indexes like hash indexes for quick key look ups.
 Implemented using SSTables
+    - Has a comparable directory structure to a B-tree, but is optimized for sequential disk access, with nodes 100% full, and sequences of single-page nodes on each level below the root packed together in contiguous multi-page disk blocks for efficient arm use

 ## Levels
 - Capacity threshold